chedinhtrung/clinic/docs/booking-flow.md

 - One browser session owns at most one in-progress pending booking in the normal flow.
 - A slot can only be actively held by one owner at a time.
 - A confirmed booking blocks the slot for everyone.
-- Once a patient email is known, email becomes the stronger business identity.
+- Once patient contact details are submitted, patient identity is resolved from normalized email plus birthdate.
 - One email may have at most one confirmed booking.
-- If an email already has a pending booking, that pending booking is reused and updated instead of creating another active booking.
+- If a matched patient already has another pending booking, the current session-owned booking wins and the older pending booking is cancelled.
 - Pending bookings expire automatically.
 - Frontend timers are advisory UX; backend expiry checks are authoritative.